It is health that is real wealth and not pieces of gold and silver. — Mahatma Gandhi

 If you aren’t sure that building an online treatment directory is a good business, let us show you some stats.

-Some of the real facts about the online care and assistance market:
+Some of the facts about the online care and assistance market before the COVID-19 pandemic:

 - 47% of online patients seek a doctor or other hospital staff on the Internet;